jackyzha0/jackyzha0.github.io/content/posts/agi.md

 Another, less researched method, are interpretable connectionist systems.
 As traditional connectionist networks rely on the network state being the vehicle of representation, the complexity, depth, and scale of modern connectionist models means that it is becoming increasingly difficult for humans to interpret the output.
 The field of [explainable](thoughts/explainability.md) AI (XAI) focuses on incentivizing connectionist networks to develop localist representations (i.e. moving away from having the vehicle of representation be at the network level, but at the unit level).
 Zhang, Wu, and Zhu of UCLA recently showed that it is possible to train a CNN to use 'interpretable filters', which encourage networks to group feature detectors into single filters, showing the possibility of moving from distributed representations to more local representations[^5].

 ### What is AGI?
-While intelligence can be understood in many ways, this paper will focus on examining the prospects of emulating or achieving the capacity to understand or learn anything a human can &mdash; the hallmark of an artificial general intelligence (AGI).
+While intelligence can be understood in many ways, this paper will focus on examining the prospects of emulating or achieving the capacity to understand or learn anything a human can -- the hallmark of an artificial general intelligence (AGI).

 Most commentators would agree that current AI systems fall short of implementing general intelligence[^4].
 These are narrow AI systems, which are used to accomplish or solve specific tasks like the game of Go or language translation, rather than to attempt to create a system capable of AGI.
 So, what's stopping us from making the transition from domain-specific algorithms to domain-general algorithms?

 One problem that stumped earlier attempts at AGI was the *common-sense problem*: how do we represent common-sense information that is obvious to most humans in a way that is accessible to AI systems that use natural language?
 Unsurprisingly, the problem of storing all of this information was solved by the massive explosion in compute and data in the past few decades[^2].
 However, the difficult part of this problem, choosing what subset of that huge information bank is relevant in any situation, remains a huge unsolved problem.
 How do we update our database of knowledge when relationships between symbols change?
 This is referred to as the [frame problem](thoughts/frame%20problem.md).

 ### Dissolving the frame problem
 Dreyfus[^10] posits that any AI systems which attempt to tackle the frame problem through storing relevant frames are bound to failure.
 He argues that, "human beings do not simply store common-sense information," rather they "directly perceive and act upon significance in their environment".
-In his view, a more Heideggerian approach to AI will dissolve this problem.
+In his view, a more [[thoughts/Heidegger|Heideggerian]] approach to AI will dissolve this problem.

 Heideggerian AI, in its most basic sense, is concerned with the Heideggerian concept of Dasein, which literally means 'Being-there'[^11].
-Through the use of this expression, Heidegger calls to attention the fact that a human cannot exist or be taken into account without existing in [context](thoughts/context.md) of a world with other things &mdash; "to be human is to be fixed, embedded, and immersed in the physical, literal, tangible day to day world"[^12].
+Through the use of this expression, [[thoughts/Heidegger|Heidegger]] calls to attention the fact that a human cannot exist or be taken into account without existing in [context](thoughts/context.md) of a world with other things -- "to be human is to be fixed, embedded, and immersed in the physical, literal, tangible day to day world"[^12].

 Dreyfus believed that, for any AI system to achieve any sort of general intelligence, it must also exhibit Dasein.
 Thus, "a successful Heideggerian AI would need a perfect model of the human body – and by implication, that Dasein must be expressed as a human being, organically as well as existentially"[^10].